Jōmon pottery

 The Jōmon pottery (縄文土器, Jōmon doki) is a type of ancient earthenware pottery which was made during the Jōmon period in Japan.
 The term "Jōmon" (縄文) means "rope-patterned" in Japanese, describing the patterns that are pressed into the clay.

+14000 years ago, hunter-gatherer communities in prehistoric Japan produced some of the earliest known examples of pottery.
+They formed clay into basic vessels and decorated their surfaces with patterns that resembled woven textiles, giving rise to the term “Jōmon” meaning “cord-patterned.”
+This early development of pottery is particularly significant because, in many other regions, pottery emerged considerably later, following the transition to settled agricultural societies.

 Outline

 Oldest pottery in Japan

 The pottery vessels crafted in Ancient Japan during the Jōmon period are generally accepted to be the oldest pottery in Japan and among the oldest in the world.

 Dating

 Odai Yamamoto I site in Aomori Prefecture currently has the oldest pottery in Japan.
 Excavations in 1998 uncovered forty-six earthenware fragments which have been dated as early as 14,500 BCE (ca 16,500 BP); this places them among the earliest pottery currently known.
 This appears to be plain, undecorated pottery.
 Such a date puts the development of pottery before the warming at the end of the Pleistocene.

 'Linear-relief' pottery was also found at Fukui cave Layer III dating to 13,850–12,250 BCE.
 This site is located in Nagasaki Prefecture, Kyushu.
 Both linear-relief, and 'nail-impressed' pottery were found at Torihama shell mound, in Fukui prefecture, dating to 12000-11000 BCE.

 Bits of pottery discovered in a cave in the northwest coast of modern-day Kyushu date back to as far as 12,700 BCE in radiometric dating tests.

 It is believed by many that Jōmon pottery was probably made even earlier than this date.
 However, due to ambiguity and multiple sources claiming different dates based on different dating techniques, it is difficult to say for sure how far back Jōmon Pottery was made.
 Some sources claim archaeological discoveries as far back as the 14th millennium BCE.